julienf04/jbcc32/README.md

  - jbcc32: Compiles all .cpp files found in the current path, and produces 'Program.exe' file in \obj folder
  - jbcc32 [filename]': Compiles all .cpp files found in current path, and produces '[filename].exe' file in \obj folder

+Compilation example:
-Compilation example: I need to compile a .cpp file that is located in the path 'C:\users\SomeFolder\AnotherFolder\Here is the file
+I need to compile a .cpp file that is located in the path 'C:\users\SomeFolder\AnotherFolder\Here is the file
- -Step 1: I go to the path where .cpp file is, using this command:
+ - Step 1: I go to the path where .cpp file is, using this command: cd C:\users\SomeFolder\AnotherFolder\Here is the file
-     cd C:\users\SomeFolder\AnotherFolder\Here is the file -Step 2: I compile that .cpp file, using this command: jbcc32
+ - Step 2: I compile that .cpp file, using this command: jbcc32
  Nice!
 Now my Program.exe is located in C:\users\SomeFolder\AnotherFolder\Here is the file\obj\'